rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ## Connecting to Network Devices

-*nix systems like macOS and Linux have the SSH client installed by default.

 To connect using ssh:

 - Open the terminal
 - Enter the following command.

+`ssh mhubbard@192.168.10.253`

 Change the username and IP address to fit your device.

-`ssh mhubbard@192.168.10.253`

 ### Run network commands remotely